 Marty served as Finance Chair for the City of Winnipeg where he delivered three straight balanced budgets and spent nearly four years on the Executive Policy Committee and his dedication, as Chair of Infrastructure, to making record investments in streets and infrastructure.

 Marty Morantz is a life-long Conservative who clearly understands Conservative priorities.

-As the nominated Candidate for Charleswood -St. James -Assiniboia-Headingley he believes that all Canadians benefit when government keeps taxes low and budgets balanced.
+As the Member of Parliament for Charleswood-St. James-Assiniboia-Headingley he believes that all Canadians benefit when government keeps taxes low and budgets balanced.

 In Charleswood, where he has served as City Councillor since 2014, he fought for and delivered many important projects like the brand-new sports courts at LaFleche Park and the re-crowning of the football field at Oak Park High School.